 For your company, look for similar ways to tackle objections with your copy.
 You’ll also want to look for signals that show you’re not trusted.
 A common one we noticed in reviewing the commerce space is that customers aren’t trusting of the checkout process.
-Here, a valid SSL certificate is very important.
+Here, a valid SSL certificate for eCommerce is very important.

 If you don’t have this certificate, customers may get warnings that drive them away when it comes time to pay.
 You should also look for ways to incorporate payment methods customers want and their related trust badges.

 At the same time, reconfigure your checkout requests.
 Get it down to a single page where the customer can log in if they want.
 If not, give them a simplified checkout process that doesn’t ask for anything beyond what you need — name and address for shipping, email for sending the receipt, and payment info.

 Extensive forms drive people away, so avoid them whenever possible.

 Returns and Refunds

 Our next two ecommerce metrics are tied together because they have a similar impact on your bottom line and your teams.
 Return rates are around 8% to 10% for ecommerce brands in general, though industries like apparel have higher returns than others.
 The most common reasons for returns are often the same reasons that people ask for refunds: broken or damaged when arrived, it doesn’t look like what your website showed, doesn’t live up to expectations or simply just didn’t like them in-person.

 The mission is to turn as many returns as possible into replacements for goods or at least turn a refund into a profit driver.